LorMolf/WeWereOnABreak/README.md

 ## Abstract
-This project aims at exploiting the features and the strengths of Bayesian Networks for the implementation of the "Chinese whisperers" game.
-The presented model allows us to determine whether the original message given as input goes through some changes due to erroneous word-of-mouth where the presence of noise is taken into account, too.
-For this purpose, it has been created a custom dataset which includes a score representing the tendency of each sentence to mutate based on the probability of each of its words being misspelt.
+This project aims at exploiting the features and the strengths of Bayesian Networks for the implementation of the "*Chinese whisperers*" game.
+The presented model allows us to determine whether the original message given as input goes through some changes due to erroneous word-of-mouth, where the presence of noise is taken into account, too.
+For this purpose, it has been created a custom dataset that includes a score representing the tendency of each sentence to mutate, based on the probability of each of its words being misspelt.

 ## 1. Introduction